 The hacking software was on a number of the 30 computers he had in his home about 12 miles west of Orlando.
 According to documents inside the house, he had extensively researched several members of the charity's upper management.

 The man apparently told investigators that charities "are unintentionally financing jihadist groups" by sending funds to charitable organizations in the Middle East; funds which find its way to terrorists.

 If convicted of hacking, he faces up to five years in a federal prison.
 If he has uncovered ties to terror groups, would a court take that into consideration during sentencing?
 That is one of many questions about mitigating circumstances he might well pose to a criminal defense attorney.

-In situations like his, an experienced attorney negotiates with prosecutors to reduce the severity of charges and makes mitigating circumstances clear to the court as well.The Law Offices of Horwitz & Citro, P.A., P.A., vigorously represents you at every step of the judicial process to protect your rights and ensure that your actions and statements are not misrepresented.
+In situations like his, an experienced attorney negotiates with prosecutors to reduce the severity of charges and makes mitigating circumstances clear to the court as well.the Law Offices of Horwitz & Citro, P.A., vigorously represents you at every step of the judicial process to protect your rights and ensure that your actions and statements are not misrepresented.